-Note: this isn’t to say that weight loss is inherently bad (because it isn’t, and can be beneficial in the right context!) but brands – weight loss brands in particular – have a loooooong history of subverting trends like body positivity in order to prey on customer insecurities and increase sales figures.
+Note: this isn’t to say that weight decreasing is inherently bad (because bodies fluctuate up and down allllll the time) but brands – weight loss brands in particular – have a loooooong history of subverting trends like body positivity in order to prey on customer insecurities and increase sales figures.

 They know that if you want to lose weight and your self-esteem is low, they can spoon feed you some bullshit about why your worth, relationship and career success is directly tied to you using their ‘miracle’ product and magically becoming a better person by losing weight.

 They know that fear is powerful… and like sharks seeking out blood in the water for an easy kill, they employ social listeners to pay close attention to the trends of the moment.
 They find out what consumers want and then try and position themselves as an ally to the cause, regardless of whether their company values actually align or not.

 I’m urging us — ALL of us — to be critical and analytical consumers.